top of page

 Meet The OA Project Team

-Jill is a Statewide Lead in our Open Access AT project, but wears many hats including Educational Technology Specialist, Assistive Technology Specialist, Graphic Designer and Web Designer.
-Jill has been with Placer County for 20 years, supporting our development of resources, training and coaching materials, and working with teams to ensure access to the digital tools and assistive technology supports that are needed.
-She keeps us abreast of what is current and cutting edge, and has a skill for taking complex information and making it accessible (and visually beautiful!).
-You will see Jill’s touch throughout the materials we have developed.
+Jill is a Program Specialist and Statewide Lead with the Open Access AT project, but wears many hats including Educational Technology Specialist, Assistive Technology Specialist, Graphic Designer and Web Designer.
+Jill has been with Placer County for 23 years, supporting the development of resources, training and coaching materials, and working with teams to ensure access to the digital tools and assistive technology supports that are needed.
+She keeps abreast of what is current and cutting edge, and has a skill for taking complex information and making it accessible (and visually beautiful!).
 When not at work, Jill is a working artist and you will find her either in her art studio, painting a mural somewhere or keeping up with her garden, goats and chickens.

-Leah is a trainer in our Open Access UDL project.
-She is also a Program Specialist in Placer County, supporting districts, parents, teachers and students with a range of supports.
+Leah is a Coordinator of Facilitated Improvement and Support for the Open Access project.
+She previously was Program Specialist at Placer County SELPA, supporting districts, parents, teachers and students with a range of supports.
 Leah has over 20 years of experience supporting students in a variety of settings as a teacher, in both general and special education.
 She has expertise in the area of literacy and enjoys teaching prospective teachers in best practices for literacy instruction.
 Leah loves the focus on developing expert learners in the UDL framework and the ability it gives our learners to be successful on their own terms.
 Leah is a mom of three active young boys and stays busy attending soccer and baseball games.

 Melanie Purdy (Administrative Support)